ROKIT-Healthcare/InFusionSurf/README.md

 The paper uses two different datasets: [ScanNet V2](https://github.com/ScanNet/ScanNet) and the synthetic scene dataset used by [Neural RGB-D Surface Reconstruction](https://github.com/dazinovic/neural-rgbd-surface-reconstruction)

 - ScanNet V2 can be downloaded from [the original author's page](https://github.com/ScanNet/ScanNet) by making a request.
-- ScanNet V2 camera poses should be transformed to the OpenGL format before running optimization.
+- ScanNet V2 camera poses should be transformed to the OpenGL format before running.
 - The synthetic scene dataset can be downloaded from the links ([dataset](http://kaldir.vc.in.tum.de/neural_rgbd/neural_rgbd_data.zip), [culled ground truth meshes](http://kaldir.vc.in.tum.de/neural_rgbd/meshes.zip)) provided in the repository of [Neural RGB-D Surface Reconstruction](https://github.com/dazinovic/neural-rgbd-surface-reconstruction).

 ## Citation